DongkwanYi/OLEDBOXER/README.md

 Changes on "lcd_driver_spi.cpp" :

-SPI mode(mode 3 -> mode 0), SPI clocks and a whole OLED initialize code are modified.
+SPI mode(mode 3 -> mode 0), SPI clock and a whole OLED initialize code are modified.